 2015 Round of 64 vs. Kansas - Eight points, eight rebounds, three assists, two blocks

-In his lone Tournament appearance, a freshman Siakam put up an impressive stat line in a loss to a Kansas team that featured five players that are currently on an NBA roster.
+In his lone Tournament appearance, a freshman Siakam put up an impressive stat line in a loss to a Kansas team that featured four players that are currently on an NBA roster.

 Fred VanVleet, Wichita State

 2013 Elite Eight vs. Ohio State - 12 points, three rebounds, two assists, two steals

 VanVleet made four Tournament appearances in his four years at Wichita State, with the deepest run coming in his freshman year.
 In the Elite Eight, VanVleet helped fuel the ninth-seeded Shockers to a win over No. 2 seed Ohio State - Wichita State advanced to the Final Four for the second time in school history and the first time in nearly 50 years.

 2015 Round of 64 vs. SMU - 19 points, six rebounds, four assists

 Powell spent four seasons at UCLA, making three NCAA Tournament appearances.
 In his senior year, Powell led the 11th-seeded Bruins to a one-point upset win over SMU, wowing with highlight dunks in the process.

 2016 Round of 64 vs. Chattanooga - 14 points, two steals in 15 minutes